 What is Saran Media International Limited and Where is it Available

 Saran Media International Limited sits on the rights, sublicensing, telecom, or distribution side of the World Cup 2026 picture for Tajikistan, Uzbekistan, Estonia, Kazakhstan, Latvia, Lithuania, Moldova, and Ukraine.
-That means the company matters, but it is not always the exact brand viewers should search for on matchday.
+The company matters, but the matchday destination is usually the downstream channel, app, or operator attached to it.

-The practical route depends on the listed market: TV3 and Go3 in the Baltics, Qazsport in Kazakhstan, Zor TV in Uzbekistan, Varzish TV in Tajikistan, and other local consumer brands elsewhere.
-There is no one global Saran app that replaces those local services, so fans should move from the rights-holder name to the actual in-market broadcaster.
+The practical route depends on the listed market: TV3 and Go3 in the Baltics, Qazsport in Kazakhstan, Zor TV in Uzbekistan, and Varzish TV or Football TV in Tajikistan.
+There is no one global Saran app that replaces those local services, so fans should move from the rights-side name to the actual in-market broadcaster.

 If you want the territory version of the same topic, use the Broadcasting hub to jump to the country guide that matches your market.